Flood situation on the Elbe remains tense

 The flood situation in Saxony remains tense, especially on the Elbe.
 However, water levels on other rivers such as the Mulde and the Weiße Elster fell on Wednesday.
 After the continuous rain over the Christmas holidays, the German Weather Service predicted hardly any precipitation until Friday.

-On the Elbe, the second-highest alert level 3 was in force at the Schöna gauge on the border with the Czech Republic, while the relevant level of six meters was not yet reached in Dresden.
+On the Elbe, the second-highest alert level 3 was in force at the Schöna gauge on the border with the Czech Republic, while the relevant level of 6.00 meters was not yet reached in Dresden.
 According to the state flood center, 5.87 meters were measured at midday.
 The six-meter mark was predicted to be exceeded on Thursday morning.
-The city of Dresden had already declared a level 3 alert on Tuesday evening.
+The city of Dresden had already declared alert level 3 on Tuesday evening.
+The situation was "tense", but not on the scale of past floods, said Environment Mayor Eva Jähnigen (Greens) at a site visit.

 Road closures in Dresden